We go to Vegas often with our kids, and we have learned a TON over the years about doing Vegas with kids the right way.

-Pyramid Cafe: This is a funky restaurant that is open for breakfast and lunch with a classic menu of egg breakfasts or buger and sandwich selections at lunch.
+Pyramid Cafe: This is a standard Casino restaurant that is open for breakfast and lunch with a classic menu of delicious egg breakfasts with a good burger and sandwich selection at lunch.
 A no frills place to fill up before an exciting day with your kids in Vegas!
+We ate their twice for breakfast on our most recent trip and can tell you that the portions are large and the prices are fair, with food that the whole family enjoyed!
 Open from 7am to 1 or 2pm daily.

 The Buffet: A classic buffet with all of the fixin’s for breakfast, lunch, or dinner.
 It has an omelette station, decadent desert station, salad bar and hand-carved meat section, and is open from 7am to 10pm daily.

 Tender Steak and Seafood: Sometimes you just need a steak.
 You can dress the kids up and try some delicious dry and wet-aged steaks and top-grade seafood.
 Open daily from 5pm to 9 or 10pm.

 Fun places to grab a drink with kids

 There are a couple fun places to grab a dinner and a cocktail with kids at the Luxor.
 However, we recommend if you stay at the Luxor to walk across the street at Tropicana to visit NYNY and also try listening to live music at Nine Fine Irishmen Irish Pub.